tlack/vino/README.md

 Vino is a Vine.co API client written in JavaScript.
 It is targeted toward Node.js, but should be usable via the browser, CORS issues notwithstanding.

+This library was not authorized by the good folks over at Vine HQ.
+I built it by using the excellent Fiddler2 network monitoring software to watch what the official iOS client did while running on my iPad.
+It may not work at all for you, or may contain terrible bugs, or may piss off Vine.

 Features
 --------